riya-verma-23/MultiPlayer-Poker/README.md

 ### Please list some of the challenges you foresee running into.

-Description: Scoring the hand might get tough considering the many possibilities of a tie breaker.
+Scoring the hand might get tough considering the many possibilities of a tie breaker.
 Also, printing the card "pretty" could become tedious.